GmBodhi/shandler/README.md

     name: 'ping',// if (!name) command name == filename.
-    description: 'Is this unusual?',//Default: "An awesome command..!" options:[]//We will cover this in the next part guilds : [] /*This is for guild specific command registration if this is empty, this command will be registered globally*/ async run({interaction, client}){
+    description: 'Is this unusual?',//Default: "An awesome command..!" options:[]//We will cover this in the next part
+    guilds: [] /*This is for guild specific command registration if this is empty, this command will be registered globally*/ async run({interaction, client}){
         let ping = Date.now()